sinbruh/greenhouse-project/README.md

 * Command line version: run the `main` method inside `CommandLineGreenhouse` class.
 * GUI version: run the `main` method inside `GreenhouseGuiStarter` class.
 Note - if you run the `GreenhouseApplication` class directly, JavaFX will complain that it can't find necessary modules.
+* To run the greenhouse with real communication, run the `main` method inside the `GreenhouseStarter` class.
+This will start a command line greenhouse, which is read only.
+It will also start a server.
+  To interact with the greenhouse, you need a control panel.
+See below.

 To run the control panel (only GUI-version is available): run the `main` method inside the `ControlPanelStarter` class